Eutectic bonding: Pre-treatment

 The surface preparation is the most important step to accomplish a successful eutectic bonding.
-This bonding procedure is due to oxide presence on the silicon substrates very limited based on the poor wettability of Au on the oxide layer.
-This leads to a poor adhesion of the eutectic bond.
-The oxide on the silicon surface acts as a diffusion barrier.
-The surface preparation's main task is to facilitate the deposition of the eutectic metal by oxide removal or adhesion layer deposition.
+Prior to preparation the oxide on the silicon surface acts as a diffusion barrier; the eutectic metal bond must be formed against clean silicon.

 To remove existing native oxide layers wet chemical etching (HF clean), dry chemical etching or chemical vapor deposition (CVD) with different types of crystals can be used.
 Also some applications require a surface pre-treatment using dry oxide removal processes, e.g. H2 plasma and CF4 plasma.

-An additional method for the removal of unwanted surface films, i.e. oxide, is applying ultrasound during attachment process.
+An additional method for the removal of unwanted surface films, i.e. oxide, is applying ultrasound during the attachment process.
 As soon the tool is lowered a relative vibration between the wafer and the substrate is applied.
-Commonly, industrial bonders use ultrasonic with 60 Hz vibration frequencies and 100 µm vibration amplitude.
+Commonly, industrial bonders use ultrasonic with 60KHz vibration frequencies and 100 μm vibration amplitude.
 A successful oxide removal results in a solid, hermetically tight connection.

-A Second method to ensure the eutectic metal adheres on the Si wafer is by using an adhesion layer.
+A second method to ensure the eutectic metal adheres on the Si wafer is by using an adhesion layer.
 This thin intermediate metal layer adheres well to the oxide and the eutectic metal.
 Well suitable metals for an Au-Si compound are titanium (Ti) and chromium (Cr) resulting in, e.g. Si-SiO2-Ti-Au or Si-SiO2-Cr-Au.
 The adhesion layer is used to break up the oxide by diffusion of silicon into the used material.
 A typical wafer is composed of a silicon wafer with oxide, 30 - 200 nm Ti or Cr layer and Au layer of > 500 nm thickness.

 In the wafer fabrication a nickel (Ni) or a platinum (Pt) layer is added between the gold and the substrate wafer as diffusion barrier.
 The diffusion barrier avoids interaction between Au and Ti/Cr and requires higher temperatures to form a reliable and uniform bond.
 Further, the very limited solubility of silicon in titanium and chromium can prevent the developing of Au-Si eutectic composition based on the diffusion of silicon through titanium into gold.

-The eutectic materials and optional adhesion layers are usually approached by deposition as alloy in one layer by dual component electroplating, dual-source evaporation (physical vapor deposition) or composite alloy sputtering.
+The eutectic materials and optional adhesion layers are usually bonded by deposition as an alloy in one layer by dual component electroplating, dual-source evaporation (physical vapor deposition), or composite alloy sputtering.

-The removal of contamination, on the for silicon most established Au layer, is usually realized with water flushing and wafer heating.